centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-devtools-appconfiguration.md

 Azure App Configuration helps manage application settings and control their access centrally by storing their configuration in a universal hosted location.

-The Centreon Plugin-Pack *Azure App Configuration* can rely on Azure API or Azure CLI to collect the metrics related to the App Configuration service.
+The Centreon Monitoring Connector *Azure App Configuration* can rely on Azure API or Azure CLI to collect the metrics related to the App Configuration service.

-## Plugin Pack Assets
+## Monitoring Connector Assets

 ### Monitored Objects